jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 Solution 1: Change IP/Network

-Solution 2: Delete the /var/mobile/Library/Preferences/com.apple.assistant.plist on the phone (jailbreak req)
+Solution 2: Delete the /var/mobile/Library/Preferences/com.apple.assistant.plist on the phone (jailbreak req).
+You can do this by putting `cydia://package/mobi.macciti.assistantdelete` in safari on your iDevice, or just search `assistantdelete` in cydia.

 Solution 3: Use other iPhone4s DATA